In-House Social Media Managers

 How does this help with UGC creator briefs?

-By analyzing top-performing UGC in your niche, the platform identifies specific hooks, shot sequences, pacing patterns, and production elements that drive engagement.
-You can use these insights to build detailed briefs that guide creators toward formats with proven performance.
+By analyzing UGC in your niche, the platform identifies hooks, shot sequences, pacing patterns, and production elements that appear repeatedly in strong examples.
+Use those notes to build detailed briefs without forcing every creator into the same script.

 Can I track which UGC formats perform best over time?